 \ms

 Here we study the clothoid helices that have $\kappa(s)$ and $\tau(s)$ directly proportional to the arclength using the Lie-Darboux method.
-They represent a three-dimensional generalization of the clothoid spirals, a name proposed by Ces\`aro around 1890 for the Cornu spirals, which are the two-dimensional (zero torsion) curves having $\kappa(s)$ directly proportional to the arclength.
+They represent a three-dimensional generalization of the clothoid spirals, a name proposed by Ces\`aro around 1890 for what are also known as the Cornu spirals, which are the two-dimensional (zero torsion) curves having $\kappa(s)$ directly proportional to the arclength.
 The literature on clothoid helices covers only a few papers.
-Frego wrote an important paper \cite{Frego2022} in which a Lie-group approach of the Frenet-Serret system on such curves is undertaken and various geometric integrators are applied.
-A few other papers \cite{Li2001,Harary,Casati} are also briefly reviewed by Frego.
-We also mention that L\'opez and Weber \cite{LW} have designed minimal surfaces of Bj\" orling type based on clothoid helices.
+Frego \cite{Frego2022} presented an important contribution in which a Lie-group approach of the Frenet-Serret system on such curves is undertaken and various geometric integrators are applied.
+A few additional papers \cite{Li2001,Harary,Casati} are also briefly reviewed therein.
+We also note that L\'opez and Weber \cite{LW} have constructed minimal surfaces of Bj\" orling type based on clothoid helices.

 \ms

 The organization of the paper is the following.
 In Section II, we present the basics of the LD method.
 In Section III, two types of clothoid helices are obtained by employing the LD method.
 In Section IV, we deal with a shifted-arclength case, which is a slightly more general case than the previous ones.
 Finally, Section V contains a few conclusions.